-The Self-Organizing Matter group is part of the Autonomous Matter and Sustainable Energy Materials themes.
+The Self-Organizing Matter group is part of the Autonomous Matter theme.

 The Self-Organizing Matter group focuses on the dynamic interplay between chemical reactions and crystallization phenomena to control the emergence of complexity in the solid state.
 In particular, the group aims to design physical-chemical schemes to self-organize microscale devices and functional molecules.